camilleanne/sequoia_fabrica_blog/README.md

 ```

 ### Internal links
 To link to other articles on the solar website, we use a hugo specific shortcode to call the article folder.
-This has several advantages:
-1. The url will not break if the article `title` or `date` change, since we are calling the file itself.
+This has an advantage as the url will not break if the article `title` or `date` change, since we are calling the file itself.
-2. When used in a transaltion, the shortcode automatically points to the translated article, if it exists, or defaults to english.
 - _Sytnax:_
 ```go
 [Text]({{< ref "/path-to-folder" >}})